Kamva/hexa/README.md

 #### Todo:
 - [ ] Collection presenter
 - [ ] Write Tests
-- [ ] Add more services like log,...
 - [ ] Add badges to readme.
 - [ ] CI